 To have very good credit, your credit scores are at least 700.
 You’ve been using credit for a least a couple of years.
 In most cases, you’ll get approved for most credit cards provided you aren’t overextended with too much debt or too many credit card accounts.

-You can take advantage of leading cash rewards cards like the Discover it Card or BankAmericard Cash Rewards Card, top travel cards like Capital One Venture, quality for cards offering sign-up bonuses of up to $500, or take advantage of a 0% APR balance transfer or purchase period.
+You can take advantage of a great card like the Citi® Diamond Preferred® card (a leader for combining a low regular APR, intro rates, and rewards) or top cash rewards cards like the Discover it Card or top travel cards like Capital One Venture, quality for cards offering sign-up bonuses of up to $500, or take advantage of a 0% APR balance transfer or purchase period.

 Average Credit: 600-700